-Prior to joining RHUL in 2012, I was a Research Staff Member at IBM Research between 2005 – 2012, and a Postdoctoral Associate in the Theory of Distributed Systems group at the Computer Science and Artificial Intelligence Laboratory (CSAIL) of Massachusetts Institute of Technology (MIT) between 2003 – 2005.
+Prior to joining University of Surrey in 2020, I was a Professor and the Head of the Centre for Distributed and Global Computing at Royal Holloway, University of London (RHUL) from 2012 – 2019, a Research Staff Member at IBM Research from 2005 – 2012, and a Postdoctoral Associate in the Theory of Distributed Systems group at the Computer Science and Artificial Intelligence Laboratory (CSAIL) of Massachusetts Institute of Technology (MIT) from 2003 – 2005.

 My research interests are broadly in the area of distributed computing and systems spanning both theory and practice.
 I am particularly interested in real-world problems seeking to uncover deep tradeoffs (such as lower bounds and algorithms) and their implications for the system engineering practices.
-My current focus is on scalability and robustness in modern large-scale computing and storage infrastructures, such as clouds, large-scale data centres, Internet of Things (IoT) platforms, and multi-core architectures.
-I am involved in a number of projects tackling various challenges arising in these environments including data replication, coding and caching; large-scale group communication; concurrent data structures and their correctness; geo-distributed data storage and processing; mining large graph datasets; and robust communication topologies for managed network frameworks (SDN and NFV).
-I also enjoy multi-disciplinary research being recently involved in a joint effort with the RHUL Department of Economics to apply economics modelling to mining massive datasets.
+My current focus is on scalability and robustness in modern large-scale computing and storage infrastructures, such as blockchains, cloud services, large-scale data centres, Internet of Things (IoT) platforms, and multi-core architectures.
+I am involved in a number of projects tackling various challenges arising in these environments including Byzantine consensus, distributed transactions, data replication, data diffusion, coding and caching among others.

-My work is supported by Royal Society International Exchanges Grant, Facebook Faculty Award, Leverhulme Magna Carta Doctoral Centre, and RHUL Research Strategy Fund.
+My work is being supported by IBM Shared University Research Award, Coleman-Cohen Exchange Programme Grant, Royal Society International Exchanges Grant, and Facebook Faculty Award.

-I am actively collaborating with a number of academic institutions and industrial partners world-wide including Technion, Emory University, Cornell, KTH, Facebook, Google, IBM Research, Huawei European Research Centre, and British Gas.
+I am actively collaborating with a number of academic institutions and industrial partners world-wide including IMDEA Software Institute, Technion, Tel-Aviv University, Emory University, Cornell, KTH, and IBM Research.

 I have been fortunate to work with a number of talented students and postdocs.